MIPS/ndk/docs/user/common_problems.md

 requires a bit of extra care.
 In general, the following rules need to be
 followed:

-* Your minimum API level is the maximum of all API levels targeted by all libraries.
+* The resulting app's minimum API level is the maximum of all API levels targeted by all libraries.

-  If your target API level is android-9, but you're using a prebuilt library that was built against android-16, your minimum API level is android-16.
+  If your target API level is android-9, but you're using a prebuilt library that was built against android-16, the resulting app's minimum API level is android-16.
 Failure to adhere to this will be visible at build time if the prebuilt library is static, but may not appear until run time for prebuilt shared libraries.

 * All libraries should be generated with the same NDK version.